-6. After installing the wheel, apply the brake pedal several times, then recheck that the wheel rotates freely.
+- 7. Recheck the drive chain slack and rear axle alignment. ▶ P. 81 - 8.
+After installing the wheel, apply the brake pedal several times, then check if the wheel rotates freely.
 Recheck the wheel if the brake drags or if the wheel does not rotate freely.